swiftlang/swift/docs/SIL.rst

 For aggregate types, especially enums, it is typically both easier and more efficient to reason about aggregate destroys than it is to reason about destroys of the subobjects.

+The optional ``dead_end`` attribute specifies that this instruction was created during lifetime completion and is eligible for deletion during OSSA lowering.

 autorelease_value
 `````````````````